List of Panasonic camcorders: HC-X900, HC-X900M (2012)

 Panasonic's 2012 camcorders succeed the previous year's range, once again with very little change.
 A hard disc option has been dropped from the range.
 The focal length of the lens has been reduced (2.84mm to 34.1mm), effectively a magnification of 0.7 on the original lens (as of the 300 series) or approximately 0.85 from the 700 series.
 The same size of sensors are used, though the pixel shifting has been revised to provide a maximum still resolution of 16 Megapixels.

 The LCD panel and the electronic viewfinder have a much larger pixel count.
 The LCD panel also features a 'glasses free' capability of viewing shot 3D footage made either with the optional 3D adaptor or simulated from 2D footage.
 The camera is able to output a simulated 3D picture from its HDMI port.
 The 3D adaptor for these models is the VW-CLT2 - substantially improved and much more expensive than its predecessor, though the 3D effect is still rather less than real life (because the two lenses are closer together than the distance between the eyes).
 The camera records 3D from the adaptor in either full 3D or SbS mode.

 Both models accept SD, SD-HC and SD-XC FLASH memory cards.
-In addition, the HC-X900M also features 32GB of built in FLASH memory.
+In addition, the HC-X900M also features 32 GB of built in FLASH memory.